AydamirMirzayev/stroma-tracking/README.md

+<h1>About</h1>

+I chose to implement all the helper functions manually to ensure reusability and modularity.
+The main detector is trained is trained using YOLO7 implementation by https://github.com/WongKinYiu/yolov7.
+The dataset is modified to fit the requirements of the YOLO model.

 <h1>Setup</h1>

 As it is conflicting to build the runtime enviroment locally, in this repository we will use the environment by google colab.